-The IOA participates in the 2nd Youth Olympic Games of Nanjing (Culture and Education Programme).
+The IOA participates in the 2nd Youth Olympic Games of Nanjing, in China.

-The IOA participates in the 1st European Games of Baku.
+The IOA participates in the 1st European Games of Baku, in Azerbaijan.

-The IOA participates in the 2nd Winter Youth Olympic Games of Lillehammer (Learn & Share Programme).
+The IOA participates in the 2nd Winter Youth Olympic Games of Lillehammer, in Norway (Learn & Share Programme).

-The IOA participates in the Buenos Aires Youth Olympic Games, in Argentina.
+The IOA participates in the 3rd Youth Olympic Games of Buenos Aires, in Argentina.